blockdudes/Includer/README.md

 - **Seamless Money Transfers:** Transfer funds to other users easily within the platform.
 - **Integration with MoneyGram:** Cash deposits and withdrawals are available through MoneyGram's network.

-## How to Run EasyPay Locally
+## How to Run Includer Locally

-To run the EasyPay platform locally, follow the steps below to set up both the frontend and backend.
+To run the Includer platform locally, follow the steps below to set up both the frontend and backend.

 ### Prerequisites
 - [Node.js](https://nodejs.org/) (v14 or above)